vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### NetworkSettings.vipNetworkList

-List of VIP Networks can be specified through vipNetworkList with key as `networkName` or `networkUUID`.
+List of VIP Networks can be specified through vipNetworkList with key as networkName.
 Except AWS cloud, for all other cloud types, only one networkName is supported.
 For example in vipNetworkList:

     vipNetworkList:
       - networkName: net1

-or

-    vipNetworkList:
-      - networkUUID: dvportgroup-4167-cloud-d4b24fc7-a435-408d-af9f-150229a6fea6f

-In addition to the `networkName` or `networkUUID`, we can also provide CIDR information that allows us to specify the Virtual IP network details on which the user wants to place the Avi virtual services on.
+In addition to the networkName, we can also provide CIDR information that allows us to specify the Virtual IP network details on which the user wants to place the Avi virtual services on.

     vipNetworkLists:
       - networkName: net1
-        cidr: 10.1.1.0/24
-        v6cidr: 2002::1234:abcd:ffff:c0a8:101/64

-or

-    vipNetworkLists:
-      - networkUUID: dvportgroup-4167-cloud-d4b24fc7-a435-408d-af9f-150229a6fea6f
         cidr: 10.1.1.0/24
         v6cidr: 2002::1234:abcd:ffff:c0a8:101/64